sathariels/sathariels.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my website, where you can explore the diverse range of passions I've cultivated throughout my life.
-From the captivating realm of coding to the exhilarating experiences on the soccer field, I am excited to embark on this thrilling journey together.
+Hi, I’m Nithilan, and this is my website where I share my passions with you.
+I have many different interests and achievements that I’m proud of, and I hope you will enjoy learning more about me.

-Soccer, as a sport, holds a special place in my heart, encapsulating the virtues of teamwork, competitiveness, and honed skills.
-Engaging with the intricacies of tactics and strategies while deriving joy from the beautiful game is an endlessly fulfilling experience I eagerly share.
+I love soccer.
+It’s a sport that teaches me teamwork, competitiveness, and skills.
+I like to learn and use the tactics and strategies of the game, and have fun with the beauty of the sport.
+I play soccer for my school team, and I also watch professional soccer matches whenever I can.
+My favorite soccer team is FC Barcelona, and my favorite player is Lionel Messi.

-Within the digital domain, I've devoted significant time to the realm of coding, conquering intricate challenges, crafting innovative applications, and embracing the forefront of emerging technologies.
-This journey not only allows me to expand my technical skills but also fosters personal growth.
-I am currently involved in an internship, where I will apply the skills I've learned to solve real-world problems and, hopefully, contribute to the company's success.
+I also like coding.
+I have spent a lot of time learning and making various applications and projects.
+I have faced and solved many problems, and learned new technologies.
+I’m proficient in Python, Lua, Java, HTML, PHP, and CSS.
+I have created some simple games such as Tic Tac Toe and am currently working at my internship on a shop that players will use to buy items.
+The internship has been a great learning experience for me and has helped me gain important fundamentals to computer science as well as life outside college.

-Moreover, I find solace in the diverse genres and immersive artistry of anime.
-As an avid reader and anime enthusiast, I wholeheartedly appreciate the unique narratives and artistic expressions these works offer.
-Beyond entertainment, they provide new perspectives on the past, present, and future, enriching my understanding of the world.
+I also enjoy anime.
+I find it relaxing and entertaining to watch different kinds of anime.
+I read a lot of books and watch a lot of anime, and I like the stories and expressions that anime has.
+I also learn from anime, as it shows me new ways of looking at the past, present, and future.
+Some of my favorite anime genres are action, comedy, romance, and fantasy.
+Some of my favorite anime titles are Naruto, One Piece, Kimetsu no Yaiba, and Kaguya-sama: Love is War.

-As I prepare to enter college, I look forward to carrying these passions with me and exploring them further.
-I envision using my coding skills to address real-world challenges, develop innovative solutions, and make a positive impact on society.
-In my academic pursuits, I plan to delve into literature, analyzing thought-provoking narratives that offer valuable insights into the human experience.
+As I get ready to go to college, I hope to keep doing what I love and learn more about them.
+I want to use my coding skills to help the world, and learn more about literature and the stories it tells.
+I hope to continue my various passions in college as they have developed me into the person i am today.